 Basic Training for Dogs

 Over the years we have seen dogs do amazing things, but it is good to remember that all of these dogs started with no knowledge of what to do.
 Here are some basic starting commands.
-Once your dog has these down pat the sky is your limit!
+Once you have trained your new puppy has these down pat the sky is your limit!

 Knowing their Name

-A dog needs to know what they are called if they are to have any chance at learning tricks.
+Training your new puppy to know it’s name is important if they are to have any chance at learning tricks.
 Most dogs will understand what you say when you need their attention.
 However, you can further re-enforce this by calling them when they are not paying attentio0n and then giving them a reward when they look at you or give some other positive result.

 Sit & Stay

-Sit and stay are the most basic commands that almost everyone has great success in teaching.
+The most basic commands are Sit and stay Almost everyone has great success in teaching these.
 Sit is vital for road safety, and stay is excellent for further learning.

 To teach sit, you can use a treat in your hand and slowly move it past their nose.
 Ideally, the dog will move his head toward the treat and sit, at this time speak the command.
 You should avoid trying to force the dog into a sitting position, as this can have a negative effect.